networktocode/circuit-maintenance-parser/README.md

 > These integrations may involve some costs for API usage.
 Use it carefully!
 As an order of magnitude, a parsing of an email with OpenAI GPT gpt-3.5-turbo model costs $0.004.

 These are the currently supported LLM integrations:

+- `LLM_QUESTION` (Optional), question to overwrite the default one.
+Change it carefully.

 - [OpenAI](https://openai.com/product), these are the supported ENVs:
   - `OPENAI_API_KEY` (Required): OpenAI API Key.